ministryofjustice/moj-design-system/app/views/community/README.md

 Reuse as much as possible and iterate based on user needs.

-Start by checking what exists in the [MOJ Design System](/).
+Start by checking what exists in the [GOV.UK Design System](https://gov.uk/design-system) and [MOJ Design System](/).

-If something is not in the Design System, check the [community backlog](/community/backlog/) to see what colleagues in other departments have done before.
+If something is not in the Design System, check the [community backlog](/community/backlog/) to see what colleagues in other teams have done before.

 Reach out to the community to ask questions, gather examples and learn from others’ mistakes.